ashif1996/green-cart-python-django/README.md

 - **Address Management**:
   - Save, update, and manage delivery addresses.
 - **Contact Page**:
   - A page for users to contact the support team.
-- **Responsive Design**:
-  - Optimized for desktops and mobile devices.

 ## 🛠️ Tech Stack
 - **Backend**: Python (Django Framework)